synshop/rtfm/docs/members/Equipment/Print and Office/Garment Printer.md

 ### Preparation
 * Please see [DTGRIP](/members/Software/DTGRIP) for a comprehensive guide to software settings.
 * Shake ink bottles.

+!!! tip "Recommended: Pretreatment"
+    If you are using a colored shirt, especially a dark colored shirt use a pretreatment, such as the Image Armor ULTRA Dark Shirt formula.
+    Pretreatment will make the fabric absorb less of the ink, making the image appear more brilliant.

 * Load fabric.
    * The top of the software will print on the side closest to the front of the machine.
    1. Flatten shirt on panel.